Your hotel points strategy is off – Here’s why collecting Hilton points is better than collecting Hyatt points

 - Hilton Honors Aspire Card from American Express – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening

-- Hilton Honors American Express Surpass Card – 150,000 Hilton Honors Bonus Points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
-Plus, earn a $150 statement credit after your first purchase on the Hilton Surpass Card within your first 3 months.
+- Hilton Honors American Express Surpass Card – 130,000 Hilton Honors bonus points after you spend $2,000 in eligible purchases within the first three months of account opening.

-- Hilton Honors American Express Card – 100,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.
-Plus, earn a $100 statement credit after your first purchase on the card in the first three months.
+- Hilton Honors American Express Card – 80,000 Hilton Honors bonus points after you spend $1,000 in eligible purchases within the first three months of account opening.